Research Institute of Healthcare Organization and Medical Management of Moscow Department of Healthcare: Activities

 Organizational and methodological divisions in 30 specialties coordinate and develop the activities of medical organizations according to the guidelines of Moscow Healthcare Department and Chief Specialists in the corresponding areas.

 Center for Medical Statistics of the Institute constantly collects statistical data from medical organizations in Moscow.
-Software for remote submission of statistical reports has been developed and implemented, and the Institute developed a course in statistical accounting and reporting and continuously provides training for new specialists.

 The Institute has education programs both in additional professional (continuous medical) education, and in the main professional education, i.e. postgraduate studies and residency.
 Courses on quality management system, healthcare organization, medical statistics, and medical communications are the permanent programs.
 On the basis of NIIOZMM, professional development of speech therapists, transfusiologists, obstetricians and gynecologists and doctors of other specialties is carried out.
-Residency and postgraduate programs are available for Health Organization and public health (31.08.71 and 14.02.03, accordingly) specialty.

 The Research Institute coordinates international training for medical professionals from Moscow healthcare organizations in Israel, South Korea, Belgium, Germany, Switzerland, Italy, the Czech Republic and other countries.

-In 2018, the Telemedicine division was created to study the possibilities of using new technologies in medical organizations of Moscow Healthcare Department.

 Moscow Medicine mass media

 Moscow Medicine Journal has been published bimonthly since 2014.
 The Journal focuses on the latest treatment methods, research results, innovative management and medical technologies in Moscow healthcare, briefs from scientific conferences and advanced clinical know-how.
-The Editorial Board is reviewing publications and interacting with international scientific databases.

 Newspaper Moscow medicine.
 Cito has been published weekly since 2017.
 Each issue contains reports, clinical case reviews, interviews with leading doctors and the best experts in Moscow healthcare, successful patient stories, and latest news.

 Moscow Medicine.
 Video is dedicated to creating video content for both medical specialists (video lectures, TEDTalk-style presentations, etc.) and for a wide audience (educational animated videos on popular topics, virtual tours of Moscow clinics, including visits to high-tech operations, medical museums, etc.).